mrocklin/thesis/pattern-logpy.md

 facts(rewrites, *patterns)
 ~~~~~~~~~~~~

 Note that the definition of the mathematical patterns depends only on SymPy.
 The injection into a LogPy relation is well isolated.
 In the future more mature implementations can replace the LogPy interaction easily without necessitating changes in the mathematical code.
-Removing such connections enables components to survive obsolesence of neighboring components.
+Removing such connections enables components to survive obsolescence of neighboring components.
 The `patterns` collection does not depend on the continued use of `LogPy`.
 By removing unnecessary connections between modules we avoid "weakest link in the chain" survivability.

 #### LogPy Execution